 There are many ways you can do this, but I choose to divide the planner in morning, afternoon, and night.

-Mornings for me are from the moment I wake up, to lunch break at 1 PM.
-The afternoon section is from 1 PM to 6 PM, so when I finish my full-time job.
+Mornings for me are from the moment I wake up to lunch break at 1 PM.
+The afternoon section is from 1 PM to 6 PM (when I finish my full-time job).
 And lastly, the night block, which is from 6PM to when I go to bed.

-One can be work, the second section can be for your side hustle, and the last one can be for personal stuff, like laundry, work outs, doctor appointments, etc.
+For example: one block can be work, the second section can be for your side hustle, and the last one can be for personal stuff.
+Like laundry, work outs, doctor appointments, etc.

 It will depend on your lifestyle!